by Stephen Faller

 One school says we don’t need to see.
 The audience doesn’t need to know the intimate details.
 We can get the storyline when they go in the room and close the door.
 And there are some very sexual stories that follow this school.
 “The Graduate” is a story of how a young man takes ownership of his own life and sexuality and there is surprisingly little that we see.
 The idea is that if the audience does see, then the audience is forced to become some kind of participant which either interferes with the story, or spoils the uniqueness of what’s trying to be expressed.
 And this perspective makes a lot of sense.
 When we see the facial contortions that people make in the throws of passion, we are really learning more about the intimate habits of actors and actresses than we are actually learning meaningful information about the characters depicted.
 Less is more.

 The other school says we need to see.
 There have been too many bad sex scenes and we need to create some alternative sexual cultural messages out there.
-Examples of some conventional cultural messages are those that suggest that sexual behaviors (and the watching of sexual behavior) exist for male enjoyment.
+Examples of some conventional cultural messages are those that suggest that sexual behaviors (and the watching of sexual behavior such as on sex vietsub) exist for male enjoyment.
 Another message might be that male performance is the epicenter of the experience.
 Another message might be that women should embody all of the vulnerability (and so she screams, dresses sexy, and is revealed more than the male).
 You can find these in just about any date movie from “Jerry Maguire” to “Titanic”.
 Both sexes suffer from these messages.
 So this school says that sexuality needs to be depicted the right way.
 We need to create images of intense passion and equality.

 Currently, it’s harder to make the argument for the first school of thought.
 When people are web-logging their sex lives, when people wear things that reveal every crevice and dimple of flesh, and having sex on reality TV, it’s hard to hold a realistic position for modesty.
 It’s not a lost cause; works like “Simulcra and Simulation” can force us to examine the importance of images of all kinds and virtual experiences.
 The images that we see are a part of our tapestry of experience, and reality has ultimate primacy over illusion.
 But let’s be honest: this is the minority view and probably not even the view of Baudrillard.